8 Different Types of Crabs in California

 These crabs in California are voracious eaters that feed on small invertebrates, such as clams and worms.

-When fishing for Sheep crabs, it is essential to use small hooks as larger ones may be too big for their mouths.
+When fishing for Sheep crabs, small hooks are essential, as larger ones may be too big for their mouths.

 Leave a Reply